Intersessional Subgroups

 This work is carried out in collaboration with the main ICES working groups focused on issues related to commercial fisheries sampling methodologies (e.g., WGCATCH).

-Chair: Estanis Mugerza
+Chair: Estanis Mugerza (ESP)

-Involved RCG: RCG NANSEA, RCG Baltic
+RCGs involved: RCG NANSEA, RCG Baltic

 WGRDBESGOV